resonate712/travel-agency/DESIGN.md

 ## Scope

-The purpose of this database is to similate the database that a travel agency would have.
+The purpose of this database is to simulate the database that a travel agency would have.
 A travel agency plans a books vacations for customers.
 As a result they would need a database to keep track of the itineraries for customers.
 The database is divided into six tables:

 - Travelers
 - Vacations